-The bus arrived at Canoe Lake in the rain and unloaded from the bus.
+The bus arrived at Canoe Lake in the rain.
 I headed down to the docks to pick up my Carbon Pro-light 16′ Canoe at the Portage Store rental counter.
 The canoe weighs 33lbs and costs $56.95/day to book.
 Well worth it for the ease of portaging such a lightweight canoe.
 They have lots of options at varying weights and costs from which to choose.

 - Pick up permits at the park office

 - Pick up rental gear at the outfitter (you need your permit to do this)

 By 12:45pm I was ready to go.
 Standing on the deck with my canoe and pack next to me, I was wondering how to get everything, including myself, into the canoe gracefully without incident.
 There were a bunch of onlookers hiding from the rain on the upper decks watching all the people starting their journeys.
 “Don’t tip the canoe getting in, don’t tip the canoe…”, I thought to myself.
 I didn’t.
 Everything went smoothly and I was off.